Zhi-704/Plant-Monitoring-System/README.md

 |DB_PORT|`archiver`, `dashboard`, `terraform`| Port number on which the database server listens for connections.
 |DB_NAME|`archiver`, `dashboard`, `terraform`| Name of the database used by the applications and Terraform.

-## Dashboard
+## Pipeline (Local Set-Up)

-After setting up the pipelines, you can access the plant analytics dashboard by following these steps:
+To configure the ETL piepline for moving data from the API to the database, follow these steps:

 1. Navigate to the `dashboard` directory:
     ```sh
+    cd [PATH_TO_FOLDER]/C11-Kappa-Group-Project/pipeline
+    ```

+2. Create an `.env` file and configured correctly inside the folder.
+[For authentication and secrets setup, refer to the Secrets/Authentication section](#secretsauthentication)

+3. Run the pipeline script:
+    ```sh
+    python3 pipeline.py
+    ```

+## Dashboard (Local Set-Up)

+After setting up the pipeline, you can access the plant analytics dashboard locally by following these steps:

+1. Navigate to the `dashboard` directory:
+    ```sh
     cd [PATH_TO_FOLDER]/C11-Kappa-Group-Project/dashboard
     ```

+2. Create an `.env` file and configured correctly inside the folder.
+[For authentication and secrets setup, refer to the Secrets/Authentication section](#secretsauthentication)

-2. Run the dashboard application:
+3. Run the dashboard application:
     ```sh
     streamlit run streamlit.py
     ```

-3. Open a web browser and navigate to `http://localhost:5000`.
+4. Open a web browser and navigate to `http://localhost:5000`.
 The dashboard will display soil moisture and temperature data over time for all plants.

 ## Cloud Resources

-To provision all the necessary cloud resources for the pipelines and dashboard, follow these steps using Terraform:
+To provision all the necessary cloud resources for the pipeline and dashboard and deploy it online, follow these steps using Terraform:

 1. Navigate to the `terraform` directory:
     ```sh